An Updated Assessment of Reinforcement Learning for Macro Placement

 \section{Introduction}

+Macro placement is a fundamental problem in VLSI physical design that involves determining the positions of large circuit blocks (macros) on a chip layout canvas.
+These macros typically include memory arrays, processor cores, analog blocks, and other pre-designed components that are significantly larger than standard cells.
+The macro placement problem is NP-hard and involves complex trade-offs between multiple objectives including wirelength, area utilization, timing closure, power consumption, and routing congestion.
+The quality of macro placement directly impacts the final chip performance, manufacturability, and cost, making it one of the most critical steps in modern chip design flows.

 In June 2021, authors from the Google Brain and Chip Implementation and Infrastructure (CI2) teams reported a novel reinforcement learning (RL) approach for macro placement \cite{MirhoseiniGYJSWLJPNPTSHTLLHCD21} ({\em Nature}).
 The authors stated, ``In under six hours, our method automatically generates chip floorplans that are superior or comparable to those produced by humans in all key metrics, including power consumption, performance and chip area.''
-Results were reported to be superior to those of an academic placer \cite{ChengKKW18} and simulated annealing.
-Data and code availability was promised (``The code used to generate these data is available from the corresponding authors upon reasonable request'').
-Google's Circuit Training ({\em CT}) repository \cite{CT}, which ``reproduces the methodology published in the Nature 2021 paper'', was made public in January 2022.
+Results were reported to be superior to those of the RePlAce academic placer \cite{ChengKKW18} and the simulated annealing ({\em SA}) metaheuristic.

+{\em Nature} authors promised data and code availability, e.g., ``The code used to generate these data is available from the corresponding authors upon reasonable request''.
+The Circuit Training ({\em CT}) repository \cite{CT-TCAD}, which ``reproduces the methodology published in the Nature 2021 paper'', was made public in January 2022.